scholarslab/scholarslab.github.io/_posts/2017-04-12-raspberry-pi-on-uva-wifi-network.md

-## Change Password
+## Step 1: Change Password

+The very first thing you should always do with clean install of Raspbian OS is change the default password.
+Bad people on the Internet are looking for Raspberry Pis with default passwords so that they can hack in and take over.
+It's just always best practice, and common-computer-security-sense to secure your computer with a password only you know.
+Never settle for the default! :)

 ![](http://scholarslab.org/wp-content/uploads/2017/04/2017-04-11-134736_1824x984_scrot-1024x552.png)

-Type "passwd", enter the current password "raspberry" (you won't see any text typed), then hit enter.
+To change the password, you can use the Terminal.
+Open that up and type "passwd", enter the current password "raspberry" (you won't see any text typed), then hit enter.

 Now type in a new password (again, you will see no text), hit enter, and type it a second time.

+You can also change the password using the graphical interface (as shown in the next steps) on the "System" tab.

-## Change Localization Settings
+## Step 2: Change Localization Settings

 There are two ways to change these settings: 1. using the graphical interface, or 2. the command line.
 Pick one option and go with it.

-#### 1. Graphical
+#### 2.1.
+Graphical

 ![](http://scholarslab.org/wp-content/uploads/2017/04/2017-04-11-135248_1824x984_scrot-1024x552.png)